rex223/DeepLearning_models/TRS/README.md

 # 🚗 Traffic Sign Recognition System (GTSRB-Based)

 An end-to-end deep learning pipeline for **real-time German traffic sign recognition**, built using **TensorFlow/Keras** and **opencv-python**, with a modern **Streamlit web app** interface.
-This project is inspired by the [GTSRB (German Traffic Sign Recognition Benchmark)](https://benchmark.ini.rub.de/) challenge and focuses on **accurately classifying road signs** from real-world images or camera input.
+This project is inspired by the [GTSRB (German Traffic Sign Recognition Benchmark)](https://benchmark.ini.rub.de/) challenge and focuses on **accurately classifying road signs** from real-world images.

 ---

 ## 🔥 Features

 - ✅ Trained on the official **GTSRB dataset** (43 classes of German signs)
-- 🧠 Uses a **CNN classifier** trained from scratch with 96%+ accuracy
+- 🧠 Uses a **CNN classifier** trained from scratch with 95%+ accuracy
 - 🕹️ **Streamlit web app** for easy testing and user interaction

 ---